 The Diodand channel video talks about that case.
 The material refers to the report of the lieutenant who commanded the above-mentioned platoon of engineering intelligence.
 The report reported that for some reason the crew left the tank, the distinguishing feature of which was a drawing with a mammoth that raised its trunk.

-Another officer, cited by the author of the video, says that he climbed inside the tank and made sure that the tank was working (except for the cut wiring) and that there were ammunition in it.
+Another officer, referred to by the author of the video, talks about how he climbed inside tank and made sure that the tank was working (with the exception of the cut wiring) and that there were ammunition in it.

 From the memoirs of a Soviet officer:

 I got out of the car and examined the tank from the outside.
 An elephant with a raised trunk was painted on its tower.
 He wanted to get into the engine compartment, but the overhead hatch was lifted up.